Tanize Suspension Bridge: Overview

 The bridge spans the Totsukawa river (Kumano River), and connects Totsukawa village and Tanize (Uenoji), which lies on the other side of the bridge.
 The bridge is 54 m from the surface of the river and has a deck spanning 297.7 m long.
 In 1954, the construction of the bridge was finished.
 At the time of completion, it was the longest steel wire suspension bridge in Japan.
 In 1994, the Ryuujin Suspension Bridge, located in Ibaraki Prefecture, was completed and acquired the title as longest suspension bridge in Japan.

 According to Rom International, prior to the completion of the suspension bridge, every time someone wanted to cross the pass, they had to cross the Totsukawa River, come down through the Tanize Valley, cross a log bridge, and then crawl up a steep slope.
 If the river flooded, the log bridge would be swept away.
 The people of the region put together to per household, totaling over million, and constructed a large suspension bridge with the funds.
 At the time of the Post war reconstruction, an instructor's starting salary was only and 10 kilograms of rice was only \765.
 80% of the construction costs were paid by the residents, however, the convenience of the new route was long-awaited, and became an icon within the village.
 Thus, they prohibit crossing the bridge on bicycles and motorcycles, with an exception made for residents, and only allow crossing by foot for tourists.

 Formerly, children who attended school in Uenoji used the bride to get to and from school, however, as the school closed in 2010, the suspension bridge became primarily used by tourists.

-The center construction of the bridge has roughly 80 cm wide planks, and 30 cm long, with the planks laid on top of the wires.
+The center construction of the bridge has roughly 80 cm long planks, and 30 cm wide, with the planks laid on top of the wires.
 The river is visible through the wire mesh deck of the bridge.
 The bridge is said to move considerably if wind blows.
 The village forbids more than 20 people on the bridge at once due to the danger of a potential collapse if the bridge were to exceed its weight limit. as the bridge attracts heavy tourism.
 During said periods of heavy tourism, traffic is restricted to one direction, from Uenoji to Tanize and security is present to ensure compliance, because of the potential danger presented by the bridge going over capacity.
 In the case of their tourism protocols being implemented, access to the bridge is made free, with a paid bus that returns you from the opposite side of the bridge.

 On 28 September 2021, it was acknowledged by the Japan Society of Civil Engineers.